The human isoform proteome

 - Ubiquitination: addition of ubiquitin will give a signal for degradation, alter the cellular location or affect the activity or interactions.

 Other common post-translational modifications are S-nitrosylation, methylation, N-acetylation, lipidation, disulfide bond formation, sulfation, acylation, deamination etc.

 After translation, some proteins undergo proteolytic processing.
-This process is highly specific and as a result of the cleavage of one or more bonds in the target protein by protease the activity of the protein will be altered.
+This process is highly specific and as a result of the cleavage of one or more bonds in the target protein by proteases, the activity of the protein will be altered.

 A large number of proteins are synthesized as inactive precursors, so called proproteins.
-To activate these proteins removal of the propeptide via proteolytic processing is needed.
+To activate these proteins, removal of the propeptide via proteolytic processing is needed.
 Proteolysis of the precursor proteins will result in regulation of many cellular processes.
 Well-studied proteins that undergo this process are insulin (INS) and factor VIII (F8).